-- 33. HOUSING ACCOUNTABILITY ACT ("HAA").
-The Commission finds that the HAA does not apply to this Project as it includes this request for a Variance.
-The Project, however, is considered a housing development and is otherwise consistent with the General Plan, Community Plan, and Zoning, as modified by the requested Variance.
-The Project would not have a specific adverse impact upon public health or safety as described in the related tentative map, and environmental findings. - 34.
-PUBLIC MEETINGS.
+- 35. PUBLIC MEETINGS.
 Although the HAA does not apply to this Project, the Commission finds that pursuant to SB 330 (The Housing Crisis Act), the number of publicly held meetings does not exceed the five-meeting limit.
-One meeting occurred on the following date: - Regional Planning Commission Hearing held on December 18, 2024. - 35.
+Two meetings occurred on the following dates: - Regional Planning Commission Hearing held on December 18, 2024; and - Commission Hearing held on February 5, 2025. - 36.
 LOCATION OF DOCUMENTS.
 The location of the documents and other materials constituting the record of proceedings upon which the Commission's decision is based in this matter is at LA County Planning, 13th Floor, Hall of Records, 320 West Temple Street, Los Angeles, California 90012.
 The custodian of such documents and materials shall be the Section Head of the Subdivisions Section, LA County Planning.